justin-xing/web-forum-for-executive-orders/README.md

 ## How to create and load the sample database

-Install MySQL, and create a test database and a test table (for milestone 0):
+Install MySQL, and create a test database and a test table.

-1. Make sure you are in the `sampledata` directory.
+To run the sample data, `cd` into the `/sampledata` directory.
-2.
+To run the production data, `cd` into the `/productiondata` directory.

 ```
 mysql -u root -p (or sudo mysql -u root)